uopsdod/stripe-agent-toolkit/python/README.md

 # Stripe Agent Toolkit - Python

-The Stripe Agent Toolkit library enables popular agent frameworks including LangChain and CrewAI to integrate with Stripe APIs through function calling.
+The Stripe Agent Toolkit library enables popular agent frameworks including OpenAI's Agent SDK, LangChain, and CrewAI to integrate with Stripe APIs through function calling.
 The library is not exhaustive of the entire Stripe API.
 It is built directly on top of the [Stripe Python SDK][python-sdk].